The Fritt Ord Tribute

 The Fritt Ord Tribute consists of a prize of NOK 100 000, accompanied by a crystal vase.
 This recognition is awarded by the Fritt Ord Foundation Board for invaluable activities in the service of free speech, preferably in connection with current issues.
 The Fritt Ord Foundation Board also awards the Fritt Ord Prize.

-The award ceremony for Sara Johnsen and Pål Sletaune will take place at 2 p.m. on Wednesday, 27 May at the Fritt Ord Foundation’s premises.
-The physical event will be open by invitation only owing to the coronavirus restrictions.
-The event will be live streamed, then subsequently published in video format.
+The award ceremony for Sara Johnsen and Pål Sletaune took place on 27 May 2020 at the Fritt Ord Foundation’s premises.
+The event was streamed, then published in video format on Fritt Ords YouTube-channel.